The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Mechanism, Interpretability, Findings and Hypotheses

-In addition to the shared weights of synaptic connections, we proposed a new Neural Network that includes weights of synaptic ranges for Forward propagation and Back propagation.
-And it gave a unified model of Brain Plasticity and Synapse Formation.
-And using more simulations to compare with the experiments which RNN cannot be achieved \cite{bib14, bib15, bib16, bib17, bib18, bib19, bib20, bib21, bib33,bib22,bib34,bib36}.
+In addition to the shared weights of synaptic connections, we proposed a new Neural Network that includes weights of synaptic ranges for Forward Propagation and Back Propagation.
+And it gave a unified model of brain plasticity and synapse formation, and explains the mechanism of brain.
+And using more simulations to compare with the experiments which RNN cannot be achieved \cite{bib14, bib15, bib16, bib17, bib18, bib19, bib20, bib21, bib33,bib22,bib34,bib36,bib37,bib38,bib40}.

 The mechanism of PNN enables the appropriate synapse to change the effective range for dendrite morphogenesis at critical period.
-When one synapse transfers a signal from one neuron to other with a better stimulation signal, PNN will change the current synaptic effective range based on Mean Squared Error (MSE) of loss function, with reference to current and mnemonic Brain Plasticity, current gradient informational and mnemonic positive and negative gradient informational synapse formation, and vice versa for the same reason.
+When one synapse transfers a signal from one neuron to other with a better stimulation signal, PNN will change the current synaptic effective range based on Mean Squared Error (MSE) of loss function, with reference to current and memory brain plasticity, current gradient informational and memory positive and negative gradient informational synapse formation, and vice versa for the same reason.

 In terms of the infectious disease dynamics, the infection rates of primitive strains and Delta strains varies in different time ranges, and the time interval corresponding to the cure rate will not be in line with the time interval corresponding to the infection rate, nor will the cure rate correspond exactly to the synaptic effective range effect of the infection rate, due to its high dependence on the medical condition.